projectglow/glow/docs/source/etl/gff.rst

   .. note:: Although the ``start`` column in the GFF3 file is 1-based, the ``start`` field in the DataFrame will be 0-based to match the general practice in Glow.

 - The next fields in the inferred schema will be created as the result of parsing the ``attributes`` column of the GFF3 file.
 Each tag will have its own field in the schema.
-Fields corresponding to any "official" tag (those referred to as `tags with pre-defined meaning <https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md>`_) come first, followed by fields corresponding to any other tag ("unofficial" tags) in the alphabetical order.
+Fields corresponding to any "official" tag (those referred to as `tags with pre-defined meaning <https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md>`_) come first, followed by fields corresponding to any other tag ("unofficial" tags) in alphabetical order.

   The complete list of official fields, their data types, and order are as shown below: